M-Rani/NordVPN_QutebrowserUserscript/README.md

 # NordVPN_QutebrowserUserscript
-A userscript meant to be used alongside Rofi's Dmenu option, and NordVPN
+A qutebrowser userscript meant to be used alongside Rofi's dmenu option, and NordVPN

+best called with qutebrowser's "spawn -mu" command